 - Minimum water depth of 150mm.

-- Pumps large volumes of water to the scene of operations
+- Pumps large volumes of water to scene of operations

-- Is equal in capacity to five fire engines.
+- Is equal in capacity to 5 fire engines.

-- Compatible with the HFRS WSU, Environment Agency and East Riding Council pumps.
+- Compatible with our WSU, Environment Agency and East Riding Council pumps.

 Water Support Unit

-Supports incidents which involve the delivery or removal of large amounts of water and incidents where water shortages are anticipated (e.g., farms)
+Supports incidents which involve the delivery or removal of large quantities of water and incidents where water shortages are anticipated (e.g., farms)

 Equipment: